solana-foundation/solana-improvement-documents/proposals/0072-feature-gate-threshold-automation.md

 ### Step 4: Feature Activation

-During the epoch rollover, the runtime can simply load the Staged Features PDA and calculate the stake - as a percentage of the total epoch stake - in support for each feature ID to determine which staged features to activate.
+During the epoch rollover, the runtime must load the Staged Features PDA and calculate the stake - as a percentage of the total epoch stake - in support for each feature ID to determine which staged features to activate.

-Only features whose stake support meets the required threshold are activated.
+Every feature whose stake support meets the required threshold must be activated.
 This threshold will be hard-coded in the runtime to 95% initially, but future iterations on the process could allow feature key-holders to set a custom threshold per-feature.

 As mentioned previously, if a feature was revoked, it will no longer exist on-chain, and therefore will be not activated by the runtime, regardless of